 - A Flagship National Defense "Must Attend" Program for DoD - Government & Industry.

-We have designed a very special delegate experience with a highly comprehensive agenda that will enable engagement with key Hypersonic Weapons Guest Speaker Experts and delegates alike.
-Guests will be provided unparalleled access to the cutting-edge in Hypersonic Weapons emerging capabilities and with DoD/Government and leading Industry perspectives.
-Topics will range from defining mission requirements, advancements in R&D, emerging testing and fielding, necessary mission requirements and way forward as hypersonic weapons are further adopted into a joint operational doctrine.
+Our highly comprehensive agenda cover topics ranging from defining mission requirements, advancements in R&D, emerging testing and fielding, necessary mission requirements and way forward as hypersonic weapons are further adopted into a joint operational doctrine.

 April 2023 will include

-- Over 4 hours of Networking – including Evening Reception, Breaks, Group Luncheons, Exhibiting Tables Available and Unlimited Industry Sponsorships available
+- 4+ hours of Networking - including Evening Reception, Breaks, Group Luncheons

 This event is closed to members of the media, no recording of presentations will be authorized.Please Note